ANOVA for split-plot experiments - theory and practice

 - Investigate the effects of sowing time and harvest time using F-tests (try also to use KRmodcomp together with lmer).
 Test also whether variances are zero.

-- Compute estimates of treatment contrasts between the two harvesting times and between first and second sowing time.
+- Assume for now that there is no harvest:sow interaction.
+Compute estimates of treatment contrasts between the two harvesting times and between first and second sowing time.
 Also compute variances of the contrast estimates and perform t-tests for the hypotheses that each of the contrasts are zero.
 Which treatment contrast is estimated with highest precision ?

 - Check residuals from the fitted model.